The Music Pages

 and more over at www.kfat.com ).

-I knew what I would do - I will build my own collection of FAT music and make my own music mixes.
-I listened to the tapes and set out to buy up all the records I could identify off those tapes.
 The KFAT song/artist/title list is my log of those.
 Started in a steno notebook, I used it to keep track of what I had & wanted when buying records at garage sales, used record stores and mail order.
 I found a real use for my first computer - a PC XT clone - it was used catalog all the songs, artists and record catalog numbers in a PFS First Choice database.

 Then I got on line.
 Now, this was 1994 not much of an Internet them.
 But I found FATheads out there on Prodigy and we kept a KFAT topic up on the country music message boards, playing trivia and tapping each other for more information.
 On a 2400 dialup we could hardly exchange songs - but we did trade titles and lyrics that would resuscitate memories of what we used to listen to and wanted to hear again.